-A creamy cheese sauce baked into spiraled cavatappi noodles and topped with some fresh parsley.
-This creamy baked mac and cheese with cavatappi is sure to give you all of the nostalgic mac and cheese feelings you miss from your childhood.
+A cheesy creamy sauce baked into spiraled al dente cavatappi noodles and topped with some fresh parsley.
+This baked creamy mac and cheese with cavatappi is sure to give you all of the nostalgic mac and cheese feelings you miss from your childhood.
+Creamy baked mac and cheese with cavatappi is the ultimate comfort food and is a recipe the whole family will adore.

 This was inspired by my Smoked Mac and Cheese with Bacon which can also be found on this site, and pairs well with this Double Bacon Smash Burger with Onions and Campfire Sauce.